Booking Chatbot for Massage Therapists

 What to Look For in a Massage Therapists Booking Chatbot

-For massage therapists, the most critical chatbot capability is modality-aware booking.
+Booking a chronic pain client for a relaxation Swedish massage is worse than not booking them at all — they'll leave disappointed and never return.
 Your system must understand the difference between Swedish, deep tissue, sports massage, hot stone, prenatal, and trigger point therapy — and match clients to therapists certified in the requested modality.
 A chatbot that books any client with any therapist creates modality mismatches that destroy rebooking rates.

 Health intake collection during the booking process is essential for both safety and session quality.
 The chatbot should gather allergies, current injuries, medications (especially blood thinners), pregnancy status, areas to avoid, and pressure preferences.
 This information must reach the therapist before the session, not during the first five minutes of table time.